aeeeeeep/objwatch/README.md

 1. **Subclass `FunctionWrapper`**: Define a new class that inherits from `FunctionWrapper` and implement the `wrap_call` and `wrap_return` methods to define your custom behavior.

-2. **Initialize ObjWatch with the Custom Wrapper**: When initializing `ObjWatch`, pass an instance of your custom wrapper via the `wrapper` parameter.
+2. **Initialize ObjWatch with the Custom Wrapper**: When initializing `ObjWatch`, pass your custom wrapper via the `wrapper` parameter.
 This integrates your custom tracing logic into the ObjWatch tracing process.

 By leveraging custom wrappers, you can enhance ObjWatch to capture additional context, perform specialized logging, or integrate with other monitoring tools, thereby providing a more comprehensive and tailored tracing solution for your Python projects.